Gilmore, Oklahoma: Location

 The area of the town was originally located in Sugar Loaf County, Moshulatubbee District of the Choctaw Nation.

 Today, the town is located in Choctaw Nation, District 4.

 History

 A post office opened at Gilmore, Indian Territory, on June 30, 1890.
 It closed on January 15, 1918.
 It was named for Rad Gilmore, a local mill operator.

 In the 1884 election campaign for sheriff of Sugar Loaf County, Bob Benton and Charles Wilson ran against each other.
 Benton and Jack Crow shot and killed Wilson outside the county courthouse near Summerfield.
 Even though Benton shot first, Crow delivered the fatal shot and was the only man to stand trial in the case under Isaac C. Parker.
 Wilson was buried in Vaughn Cemetery.

-On November 22, 1983, an F3 tornado hit the town after traveling 16 miles from Reichert and Howe, ending in Gilmore.
+On November 22, 1983, an F3 tornado hit the town after traveling 16 miles from Reichert and Howe, ending in the Gilmore area.
 There were no reported injuries or fatalities.